rderooy/dosbox-x-wiki/Home.md

 ### Running and configuring DOSBox-X

+Once you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
+You will see an emulated DOS command line inside the DOSBox-X window within a few seconds.
+Unlike MS-DOS, where you usually see either C:\> or A:\> as the DOS prompt when it finished booting, at the beginning you will get a Z:\> when DOSBox-X loads.
+This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS Compatible environment.
+These are DOSBox-X's emulated DOS's external commands.
+You can check the ##DOSBox-X's supported commands## sections below for more information about them.

+If you want to access other drives such as the C: drive, you have to make your directories available as drives in DOSBox-X.  There are two ways to do this:

+1. Using the MOUNT command: This command allows you to mount your host drives/directories as DOSBox-X's drives.
+For example, in Windows "mount C D:\GAMES" (without quotes) will give you a C drive in DOSBox-X which points to your Windows D:\GAMES directory (that was created before).
+In Linux, "mount c /home/username" will give you a C drive in DOSBox-X which points to /home/username in Linux.
+To change to the drive mounted like above, type "C:".
+If everything went fine, DOSBox-X will display the prompt "C:\>".
+To mount your CD drives in DOSBox-X you have to specify additional options.
+For example, you can use the command "mount D E:\ -t cdrom" to enable CD support (including MSCDEX) in Windows.

+2. Auto-mount drives: If you are using Windows, DOSBox-X will ask if you want to give it access to your Windows drive when you try to go to a drive (e.g. C:), but that drive has not yet been mounted inside DOSBox-X. This basically makes DOSBox-X access to the same drives as in your Windows system.
+If you answer Y for Yes, then the whole Windows drive will be mounted and accessible within DOSBox-X. It is not recommended to mount your Windows Drive C: inside DOSBox-X because DOSBox-X will then be able to access all files and directories in your Windows Drive C:, and there is already a chance that something unexpected may happen in this case.

+Note that if you are using the MOUNT command method, you do not have to always type these commands.
+DOSBox-X has a configuration file (dosbox.conf in the current directory or in your user directory), and in this file there is an [autoexec] section.
+The commands present there are run each time when DOSBox-X starts, so you can use this section for the mounting.

+Even though DOSBox-X runs in a Windows by default, you can also change it to full-screen mode.
+Simply press the shortcut F11+F, and DOSBox-X will become full-screen.
+Alternatively, you may edit the DOSBox-X configuration file and change the option fullscreen=false to fullscreen=true under the [sdl] section.
+To get back from fullscreen mode, simply press the shortcut F11+F again.

 ### Functions of DOSBox-X's GUI menus

 DOSBox-X features a GUI menu bar that does not exist in DOSBox.
 In DOSBox-X, there are 7 menus shown in the menu bar, namely "Main", "CPU", "Video", "Sound", "DOS", "Capture" and "Drive".